ASukhanov/manman/README.md

 # manman
-GUI for deployment and monitoring of servers and applications associated with specific tasks or apparatuses.<br>
+Compact GUI for deployment and monitoring of servers and applications associated with specific tasks or apparatuses.<br>
 ![condensed](docs/manman_condensed.jpg)<br>
 The GUI can control multiple independent apparatuses in different tabs.